Beyonder016/lvh-gradio/README.md

 Each model comes with a description to help you choose the best fit for your use case.

-> 📌 Note: Place the `.pth` file in the `model/` folder after downloading.
+> 📌 Note: Place the `.pth` file in the `model/` folder after downloading or upload it via the Streamlit sidebar when running the app.
+Internet access is not required.

-Including the weights with your deployment avoids any dependency on internet access.
-The app now looks for a local file in `model/` first and only tries downloading from the Hub when nothing is found.

 ---